Independent comparisonAll prices in AUD

 Square is the faster start: order a reader, set up the account, and trade the same day.
 Tyro involves a quote and POS integration, so allow a little more lead time, but for a venue keeping its existing POS the payoff is a setup that fits the way it already works.
 With no lock-in on either, keep your old terminal active for a short overlap before you retire it.

-In our review scoring Square rates 4.7 out of 5 and Tyro 4.3.
 Square scores well on ease and transparency; Tyro scores well on POS integration depth and its specialist hospitality and retail focus.
-Square refunds chargebacks for free, while Tyro charges $25.
+Square refunds chargebacks for free, while Tyro's chargeback fee is set as part of your custom quote.

 Pros and cons for this matchup